isabelc/WooCommerce-Show-Attributes/readme.txt

 4. For each attribute that you want to display, you must check the box for “Visible on the product page.”
 This is a WooCommerce native option and is found on the Edit Product page, under the individual attribute settings.
 If you uncheck that box, the attribute will not be shown.

-5. Optional settings are at WooCommerce Settings -> Product tab, under "Product Data".
+5. Optional settings are at WooCommerce Settings -> Products tab.
+Click on "WC Show Attributes" to see this plugin's options.

 == Frequently Asked Questions ==